 Lime wedges, to serve – optional

-1. First, you’ll roast the beets for the couscous pasta salad.
+1. First, you’ll roast the beetroot for the couscous pasta salad.
 Preheat oven to 400º F. Line a large, shallow pan with non-stick foil.
 Spread the beets evenly across the foil.
 Drizzle them with olive oil, and sprinkle with salt.
 Move the beets around to coat them.

 2. Bake the beets at 400º F for 15 minutes.
 Flip and return to the oven for another 5-10 minutes or until tender enough to enjoy eating.
 Remove from the oven, and allow to completely cool.

 3. While the beets are roasting, add the broth to a medium saucepan, cover with a lid, and bring to a rapid boil.
 Remove from heat, stir in the couscous, and put the lid back on.
 After 5 minutes, remove the lid, fluff with a fork, and allow to cool down to room temperature.

 4. In a large salad bowl, add ¼ cup olive oil, parsley, cilantro, mint, lime juice, garlic powder and salt.
 Whisk together the lime and mint dressing, and set aside until the beets and couscous pasta are cooled.

-5. When the beets and couscous are ready, add them to the salad bowl.
+5. When the beetroot and couscous are ready, add them to the salad bowl.
 Add the almonds and currants.
 Stir to combine.
 Taste, and adjust seasonings, if needed (more salt? more lime juice?).
 Serve with lime wedges.